 Vehicle rental CDW and LDW insurances must be purchased when renting from non-contract suppliers.

 Travelers and those that arrange travel for others must review the rental vehicle contracts for rates, surcharges and included coverages prior to renting a vehicle.
-Employees must verify that the Big Ten or WSCA (State of Wisconsin) contract ID number is referenced on the rental agreement to assure contract coverage, appropriate terms and rates.
-Drivers that reserve and pay for a non-contract rental vehicle with the University Corporate Travel Card have insurance benefits that will cover this insurance requirement.
-Refer to your benefit guide that came with your card.
+Employees must verify that the Big Ten or WSCA (State of Wisconsin) contract ID number is referenced on the rental agreement to assure contract coverage appropriate terms, and rates.
+Drivers who reserve and pay for a non-contract rental vehicle with the university Corporate Travel Card have insurance benefits that will cover this insurance requirement.
+Refer to your benefits guide that came with your card.

 Regardless of the vehicle option chosen, travelers must report any accidents to: